What to Know Before Getting a New Dog

 Do not forget that this will be a symbiotic relationship that will last 10 to 20 years.
-The family must feel ready to commit in the long term and have answers to key questions such as who will be involved with feeding, daily walks, who will keep the dog in case of holidays etc.
+The family must feel ready to commit in the long term and have answers to key questions such as who will be involved with feeding, daily walks, who will keep the dog on holidays, etc.

-Once you give all these questions a good thinking it's time to decide what kind (breed) of dog suits the lifestyle of your family best.
+Once you reflect on all these questions it's time to decide what kind of dog breed suits the lifestyle of your family best.

-One of the main reason why dogs are abandoned is because they are not suitable for the lifestyle of the owners.
+One of the main reason why dogs are abandoned is that they are not suitable for the lifestyle of the owners.